core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## "FETCH" CoAP Method Code

-This draft makes use of the PATCH CoAP method as defined in {{coap-fetch}}.
+This draft makes use of the PATCH CoAP method as defined in {{-coap-fetch}}.
 This method needs to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.

 ## "PATCH" CoAP Method Code

-This draft makes use of the PATCH CoAP method as defined in {{coap-patch}}.
+This draft makes use of the PATCH CoAP method as defined in {{-coap-patch}}.
 This method needs to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.

 # Acknowledgments

-This document have been largely inspired by the extensive works done by Andy Bierman and Peter van der Stok on {{comi}}. {{restconf}} have also been a critical input to this work.
+This document have been largely inspired by the extensive works done by Andy Bierman and Peter van der Stok on {{-comi}}. {{-restconf}} have also been a critical input to this work.
 The authors would like to thank the authors and contributors to these two drafts.

 The authors would also like to thank Carsten Bormann for its help during the development of this document and its useful comments during the review process.